drobotun/gostcrypto/docs/source/api/gostpbkdf/gostpbkdf.rst

 .. rubric:: **Exception:**

-- ValueError('invalid password value') - in case of invalid password value.
+- GOSTPBKDFError(invalid password value') - if the password value is incorrect.
+- GOSTPBKDFError('invalid salt value') - if the salt value is incorrect.

 *****

+Classes
+"""""""

 R5011112016
-"""""""""""
+'''''''''''
     Class that implementing the calculating the password-based key derivation function in accordance with R 50.1.111-2016.

 Methods: